-Fresh-frozen tissue samples are sectioned and placed in the four Capture Areas on the Visium Spatial Gene Expression slide.
-Utilizing standard fixation and staining techniques, including Hematoxylin and Eosin (H&E) staining, tissue sections are visualized on slides.
-The tissue is then permeabilized to release mRNA from the cells. mRNA binds with spatially-barcoded oligonucleotides present on the spots.
+Visium fresh frozen: Fresh-frozen tissue samples are sectioned and placed in either two or four capture areas on the Visium Spatial Gene Expression slide.
+Using standard fixation and Hematoxylin and Eosin (H&E) staining tissue sections are first visualized on slides.
+The tissue is then permeabilized to release mRNA from the cells with mRNA binding with spatially-barcoded oligonucleotides present on the spots.
 A reverse transcription reaction produces cDNA from captured mRNA.
 The second strand of cDNA is then synthesized and denatured.
 The barcoded cDNA is then pooled for downstream processing and library preparation to complete a sequencing-ready library.
-The Visium Spatial Gene Expression library is sequenced using standard short-read sequencers, and data is processed and visualized using 10x Genomics software: Space Ranger Analysis Pipelines and Loupe Browser.
+The Visium Spatial Gene Expression library is sequenced using standard short-read sequencers, and data is processed and visualized using 10x Genomics software: Space Ranger Analysis Pipelines and Loupe Browser, and third party applications.

 Visium fixed tissue: The 10xGenomics Visium Spatial Gene Expression for FFPE solution has been specifically designed to accommodate fragmented target RNA that occurs during the fixing and embedding process.
 The spatial FFPE solution uses a panel of 18,000 paired 25mer probes that are ligated on the target RNA and contain an oligo sequence that is captured by the poly-A primers on the surface of the Visium slide (as above).
 This new capability will enable investigators to profile archival banked FFPE samples to spatially resolve RNA expression in human or mouse FFPE tissue.